shader-slang/slangpy/README.md

 result = add(a,b)
 ```

-As the `is_tensor_like` would return true for any tensor-like type, this would also be valid (and probably more common):
+As `kf.is_batchable_like` would return true for any tensor-like type, this would also be valid (and probably more common):

 ```
 a = 10